Smart Bank Account Management: Tips for Organizing Multiple Accounts

 - The percentage of your total holdings in each currency

-Automating Balance Tracking
+Automating the Balance Updates

 The Spreadsheet Approach